 Why choose this course

-As part of the Guildford School of Acting, you will be inspired by passionate academics and benefit from GSA’s long-established reputation as a world-class theatre school.
+As part of the Guildford School of Acting, you will be inspired by passionate academics and benefit from the School’s long-standing reputation as a world-class conservatoire.

 What you will study

 Delivered by the renowned Guildford School of Acting, our BA Theatre course offers a range of modules that will integrate your professional experience with theory in a broad set of topics that include contemporary actor training, American political theatre, musical theatre, theories of performance, play writing, theatre design, choreography and musical theatre creation.